simonswu23/Scripts/README.md

   - extra x2 defense in the hail
   - ice attacks x1.5 power in hail
   - immune to fire in hail
-  - on entry + at the end of each turn, lower all foes evasion by 1.
+  - on entry, lower all foes evasion by 1.
 Foes with lowered evasion cannot switch

 - Cacturne Crest
   - raises attack and special attack by 1 if attacking before the target